Haukadalur (Bláskógabyggð)

 Haukadalur (Icelandic: /is/, from Haukadalr /non/, "hawk dale" or "valley of hawks") is a valley in Bláskógabyggð municipality, found in the Southern Region of Iceland.
-It is know for its geothermal activity and the Haukadalsskógur National Forest.
+It is known for its geothermal activity and the Haukadalsskógur National Forest.

 Geography

-The shallow valley is at about 100 m above sea level about 110 km to the north-west of Reykjavík.
+The shallow valley is at about 100 m above sea level about 110 km to the north-east of Reykjavík.
 It lies to the north of Laugarvatn lake in the south of Iceland.

 Geology

 There is a north-south orientated geothermal area in the valley, of about 1 km in width and about 6 km long, mainly on the eastern slopes of the rhyolite dome of Laugarfjau that is 187 m high.
 To the west of the valley is Bjarnarfell at 727 m which is a hyaloclastite ridge mainly composed of basalt and some rhyolite.
 To the north is a shield volcano, Sandfell at 610 m, which on the valley's horizon.
 The volcanoes have not been active for over 10,000 years.